Vickers Valetta: Operational history

 During 1948, the Valetta C.1 entered service with the RAF.
 Its arrival in quantity led to the rapid replacement of the wartime Douglas Dakotas within RAF Transport Command, including the numerous transport squadrons stationed across the Middle East and Far East.
 The Valetta was used over active conflict zones, such as to perform numerous parachute drops over Egypt during the 1956 Suez Crisis.
 The type was frequently in its transport capacity to support a number of other British military operations throughout the 1950s and 1960s, including during the Malayan Emergency, and Aden.

 While the vast majority of Valettas were of the C.1 standard, there were several specialised variants inducted as well.
 The Valetta C.2 was a dedicated VIP passenger transport, its performance was largely similar save for its extended range capabilities.

 The Valetta T.3 was built to provide a navigational trainer for service with the RAF College at RAF Cranwell and with No.1 and No.2 Air Navigation Schools.
 They could be visually distinguished from prior variants by the presence of numerous astrodomes across the top of its fuselage.
 40 aircraft were delivered from August 1951, with the last being WJ487 in September 1952.
-A total of 18 Valetta T.3s were subsequently converted to the T.4 standard, which featured an enlarged nose that accommodate a radar unit, enabling the model to be used for the training of personnel in the Airborne Interception (AI) role.
+A total of 18 Valetta T.3s were subsequently converted to the T.4 standard, which featured an enlarged nose that accommodated a radar unit, enabling the model to be used for the training of personnel in the aircraft interception (AI) role.

 Several individual Valettas were modified under various experimental programmes performed by Vickers.
 Various alternative undercarriages were trialled, although these reportedly displayed little change in ground handling performance when compared against the standard configuration.